History

 2000

-• Rosewall Primary School merged with Corio Primary in 2007 and in 2010 that school along with Corio South Primary, Corio West Primary, Corio Bay College, Flinders Peak Secondary College, Norlane High School and North Shore Primary School all closed.
+Rosewall Primary merged with Corio Primary in 2007.
+By 2010, several schools—including Corio South, Corio West, Corio Bay College, Flinders Peak Secondary, Norlane High, and North Shore Primary—were closed.

 2011